 The presence of a majority of the outstanding shares of common stock entitled to vote, in person or by proxy, will constitute a quorum for all matters presented at the Annual Meeting.
-Shares represented by proxy or in person at the Annual Meeting, including shares represented by proxies that reflect abstentions, will be counted as present in the determination of a quorum.
+Shares represented in person or by proxy at the Annual Meeting, including shares represented by proxies that reflect abstentions, will be counted as present in the determination of a quorum.
+Virtual attendance at the Annual Meeting constitutes presence "in person" for purposes of a quorum at the meeting.
 "Broker non-votes" (i.e., shares held by brokers or nominees as to which (i) instructions have not been received from the beneficial owner or the persons entitled to vote the shares, and (ii) the broker does not have discretionary voting power on a particular matter) will be treated in the same manner as abstentions for purposes of a quorum.
-The election of directors, the advisory vote to approve the compensation of the Company's named executive officers and the approval of the Dynex Capital, Inc. 2018 Stock and Incentive Plan (the "2018 Plan") are not considered routine matters and, therefore, brokers do not have discretionary voting power with respect to these proposals.
-The ratification of the selection of BDO USA, LLP as the Company's auditors for the 2018 fiscal year is considered a routine matter and, therefore, brokers do have discretionary voting power with respect to this proposal.
+The election of directors, the advisory vote to approve the compensation of the Company's named executive officers and the approval of the Dynex Capital, Inc. 2020 Stock and Incentive Plan (the "2020 Plan") are not considered routine matters and, therefore, brokers do not have discretionary voting power with respect to these proposals.
+The ratification of the selection of BDO USA, LLP as the Company's auditors for the 2020 fiscal year is considered a routine matter and, therefore, brokers do have discretionary voting power with respect to this proposal.